-Until minitrusts exist, their application potential remains undeveloped.
+Until minitrusts exist, their potential to be applied to different social support needs remains undeveloped.

 The United States incarcerates 2.1 million Americans, far more than any other country in the world, with just under 1 million parolees, sadly a growth market.
 Counting the homeless is more difficult, but over half a million people were living on the streets, in cars, in homeless shelters, or in subsidized transitional housing during a one-night national survey in January of 2017.

-Rather than delve into the obvious, suffice it to say that homelessness and parolee recidivism is a national problem and we all wish for an improvement as an important priority.
+Rather than delve into the obvious, suffice it to say that homelessness and parolee recidivism is a national problem and we all wish for an improvement.

-All this could be the result of taking the initiative to launch a new type of minitrust that covers its costs and provides an important benefit to parolees and the homeless that only this minitrust can deliver.
+All this could be the result of taking the initiative to launch a new idea, a minitrust that covers its costs and provides an important benefit to parolees and the homeless that only this minitrust can deliver.